 Significant UE power saving gain (up to more than 90%) is observed by using LP-WUS/WUR to trigger UE MR paging monitoring compared with existing I-DRX operation (with and without PEI), if sufficient relaxation to MR RRM measurement is applied.

-For duty-cycled LP-WUS monitoring, higher power saving gain is observed if the relative power consumption of LP-WUR ON for LP-WUS monitoring is lower,[ e.g. no larger than 4].
+For duty-cycled LP-WUS monitoring and same duty ratio, higher power saving gain is observed if the relative power consumption of LP-WUR ON for LP-WUS monitoring is lower,[ e.g. no larger than 4], [at least for UEs not at the cell-edge]

 For continuous LP-WUS monitoring, UE power saving gain is only observed if the relative power consumption of LP-WUR ON for LP-WUS monitoring is lower, e.g. no larger than 1.